sumitranaware/Atyeti_Sumit_Java/LogAnalyzerAndReportGenerator/README.md

 # Log Analyzer and Controller

-A Java-based Log Analyzer that processes `.log` files from given directories, counts the occurrences of `ERROR`, `WARNING`, and `INFO` messages, and optionally stores the results in a MySQL database using JDBC.
+A Java-based Log Analyzer that processes `.log` files from given directories, counts the occurrences of `ERROR`, `WARNING`, and `INFO` messages, and stores the results in a MySQL database using JDBC.

 ## Features
 - Scans multiple directories for `.log` files